Table of Contents

 2. Connection Variants

-Microgrid Diagram: Site Comprising Several Buildings
+Microgrid Diagram: Site Consisting of Multiple Buildings

-- Multiple consumers (apartments, offices, common areas, etc.), each connected to an individual meter.
+• Multiple consumers (apartments, offices, common areas, etc.), each connected to an individual meter.

-- Installation of a Climkit Gateway in each building, each connected to the Internet for data transmission.
+• Installation of a Climkit Gateway in each building, each connected to the Internet for data transmission.

-- Equipment savings: It allows for the installation of only one Gateway and one router for the entire site, thus simplifying the architecture and reducing costs.
+• Equipment Savings: It allows for the installation of only one Gateway and one router for the entire site, thus simplifying the architecture and reducing costs.

 Microgrid Diagram with Virtual RCP with Multiple Inputs